SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

-We study the linear bandit setting where the expected reward for each action is assumed to be a linear function~\citep{mason2021nearly, jamieson2022interactive}.
-Specifically, at each round $t\in[n]$, the selected action $a_t$ is associated with a feature vector $\bx(a_t) \in \R^d$, and the rewards satisfy: $R_{t}(a_t) = \bx(a_t)^{\top}\btheta_* + \eta$, where $\btheta_*\in\R^d$ is the \textit{unknown} reward parameter, and $\eta$ is zero-mean noise with variance $\sigma^2(a)$.
-We assume that the variance $\sigma^2(a)$ has a lower-dimensional structure such that $\sigma^2(a) = \bv(a)^{\top}\bSigma_*\bv(a)$ where $\bSigma_* \in \R^{d\times d}$ is an \emph{unknown} variance parameter and we further assume that $\eta$ is bounded between $-B$ to $B$.
-Observe that the variance depends on the action features, which is called the heteroscedastic noise model \citep{greene2002000, chaudhuri2017active} and differs from the unknown time-dependent variance model of \citet{ zhang2021improved, zhao2022bandit}.
-Moreover, \citet{chaudhuri2017active} only consider the special case of our setting when $\bSigma_*$ is identity, such that $\sigma^2(a) = \bx(a)^{\top}\bx(a)$.
+Data collection is performed over $n$ rounds of action selection.
+Specifically, at each round $t\in[n]$, the selected action $a_t$ yields a reward: $r_t = \bx(a_t)^{\top}\btheta_* + \eta_t$, where $\btheta_*\in\R^d$ is the \textit{unknown} reward parameter, and $\eta_t$ is zero-mean noise with variance $\sigma^2(a_t)$ and we further assume that $\eta_t$ is $\kappa^2$-subgaussian.
+We assume that for each action $a \in \A$ the variance $\sigma^2(a)$ has a lower-dimensional structure such that $\sigma^2(a) = \bv(a)^{\top}\bSigma_*\bv(a)$ where $\bSigma_* \in \R^{d\times d}$ is an \emph{unknown} variance parameter.
+Observe that the variance depends on the action features, which is called the heteroscedastic noise model \citep{greene2002000, chaudhuri2017active} which differs from the unknown time-dependent variance model of \citet{ zhang2021improved, zhao2022bandit}.
+Moreover, {\citet{fontaine2021online} do not consider structure in variances and} \citet{chaudhuri2017active} only consider a special case of our setting where $\bSigma_*$ is a rank-1 matrix.
 We also assume that the norms of the features are bounded such that $H^2_L \leq \|\bx(a)\|^2\leq H^2_U$ for all $a\in\A$.
 In our heteroscedastic linear bandit setting selecting any action gives information about $\btheta_*$ and also gives information about the noise covariance matrix $\bSigma_*$.